What is CIN Number?

 Penalty for Non-Compliance

-If the above mentioned requirements are not met or if a company does not apply for CIN number, there is a penalty charge of Rs.
-1000/day on company and every officer and the maximum penalty charge is limited to Rs.
+If the above-mentioned requirements are not met or if a company does not apply for a CIN number, there is a penalty charge of Rs.
+1000/day on the company and every officer and the maximum penalty charge is limited to Rs.
 1 lakh.